Episode

 .

-the fish sizzling in the frying pan.
+(Shot of the fish sizzling in the frying pan.
 The Sun rises over the beach of Tolstoy)

 Hugo